zenmumbler/Quadrae/README.md

 --------------------

 Quadrae currently includes project files for Xcode and Code::Blocks.
-Xcode is used to make the Mac versions Code::Blocks is used for Windows builds.
+Xcode is used to make the Mac versions and Code::Blocks is used for Windows builds.
 There should be no direct problems with creating a Linux build but I have not done so as of yet.